materialsproject/MPContribs/docs/portal.md

 * **CIF Files**: If structures are part of a contribution, a `CIF` column is added to the overview table containing a URL to download the structure in [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) format.
+* **Column Manager**: Table columns to be shown or hidden can be selected via simple dropdown menu.

 [^1]: See [API Docs](/api) for details on contribution components.